enaughton/enaughton/README.md

 # Hi There 👋

 - 🧱 Co-Parent of #CoderDads
-- 🌱 I’m currently learning all the time
+- 🌱 Always learning
 - 🤔 I’m looking to help others get into tech
+- 🗺 Looking for my next adventure
 - 💬 Questions?
 Find me on Twitter.
 - 😄 Pronouns: he/him